ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	managedDevice.connect(3600);

-Also, the manage(long) method can be used to send the manage request to Internet of Things Foundation at any point - The custom device clients that pass the MqttClient instance, must explicitly invoke the manage() method to participate in device management activities.
+Also, the manage(long) method can be used to send the manage request to Internet of Things Foundation Connect at any point - The custom device clients that pass the MqttClient instance, must explicitly invoke the manage() method to participate in device management activities.

 .. code:: java